 Online, Google’s latest algorithm update has intensified the need for mobile optimisation.
 Now, responsive web page will be prioritised in its search engine results – and mobile-unfriendly sites will see their performance plummet.

-effectively, it’s turning shopping into an experience.
+In the store, mobile technology is not only enabling retailers to serve customers quicker and more effectively, it’s turning shopping into an experience.
 The Apple store is a great example of this.

 An interesting recent Forbes article analysed why critics believed the concept of Apple stores would not take off when they first launched in 2001.
 This was because the industry focused purely on sales projections – forgetting to consider the emotional connection shoppers make with bricks-and-mortar.

 Apple was quick to realise that mobility is directly proportional to consumer experience.
 Gone are the days of a single point of sale; customers want to be ‘wowed’ when they enter a store, and this relies on mobile POS technology connecting the digital with the physical.